Dhanushr04/CollgeChatBot/README.md

 # College AI Chatbot

-An intelligent AI-powered chatbot for Jorhat Engineering College designed to assist students with college-related queries.
+An intelligent AI-powered chatbot designed to assist students with college-related queries.

 ## Features